tsellam/syllabus/README.md

 * The percentages are subject to change as circumstances dictate.
 * Active participation in piazza and/or OH can positively affect your final grade.
 * Since exams are the main indicators we have of individual grasp of the material, we reserve the right to adjust final letter grades based on exam performance.
+* Extra credit is added in a way that _only benefits_ the reciptients and _does not_ harm others in the course.
+In other words, you are NOT penalized in any way if you do not recieve extra credit.
 * Work that you submit must be your own (or for two-person projects, the team's).
   We will run the standard software duplication checkers on submitted assignments.
 * Don't cheat.
 It's not worth it.